Chapter 17 : Meet the Malfoys.

 “I’m going to look like the lovechild of James Bond and a Zookeeper.”
 Scorpius added mournfully, crossing his arms across his chest.
 I shot him a sideways glance and was alarmed to see that he was only in his towel.
 That, added to our previous conversation, was enough to make me blush.

 “Oh boy.”
 I sighed, shaking my head.
 “What time are we supposed to show up?”

 “One thirty, I think.
 Not sure though, I’ll have to double check.”

 “Right, well, the best we can do is lay the stuff we want to wear over the heater and hope it’s dry by noon.
-We can’t us magic here, it’s a muggle area,” I sighed, putting all my clothes but the pink shirt and some underwear back into my wet bag.
+We can’t us magic here, these blasted muggles might go into shock.”
+I sighed, putting all my clothes but the pink shirt and some underwear back into my wet bag.

 “And until then?”
 Scorpius asked me, an eyebrow raised.
 I glanced up at him.
 He was standing with his hands on his hips, an amused expression on his face.

 “Your call.”
 I said, straightening up and imitating his position.
 “Either go bathrobe or zookeeper.”